Guide to Work, Study, Travel and Living Abroad

 Food, Glorious Food

-Enjoying churros at San Gines
+Enjoying churros at San Gines.

 The churros y porras con chocolate at San Gines.

-The Spanish eating schedule is markedly different from the American, and can take some getting used to.
-Desayuno (breakfast) is typically eaten at 8 a.m., comida (lunch) at 2 p.m., and cena (dinner) at around 9 p.m.
+The Spanish eating schedule is markedly different from the American and can take some getting used to.
+Desayuno (breakfast) is typically eaten at 8 a.m., Comida (lunch) at 2 p.m., and cena (dinner) at around 9 p.m.
 It’s a long wait between meals, so feel free to enjoy a merienda (snack) or two if your stomach starts growling.

 There’s much more to Spanish cuisine than sangria, tapas, and paella!
 First and foremost, jamón is practically a way of life.
-There are countless varieties of the prosciutto-like cured ham, ranging from the relatively inexpensive jamón serrano to the gourmet jamón ibérico, which can sell for up to $100 a pound, but is well worth the cost.
+There are countless varieties of prosciutto-like cured ham, ranging from the relatively inexpensive jamón serrano to the gourmet jamón ibérico, which can sell for up to $100 a pound but is well worth the cost.

-Another must try for any visitor to Madrid is cocido madrileño (a stew of garbanzo beans), morcilla (blood sausage), and vegetables.
+Another must-try for any visitor to Madrid is cocido madrileño (a stew of garbanzo beans), morcilla (blood sausage), and vegetables.
 Other favorites include croquetas and tortilla española.

-Wine is quite inexpensive, and I’ve become addicted to tinto de verano, a mix of gaseosa and red wine that tastes like sweet, wine-flavored soda.
+Wine is relatively inexpensive, and I’ve become addicted to tinto de verano, a mix of gaseosa and red wine that tastes like sweet, wine-flavored soda.
 If you’ve got a sweet tooth, the piping hot churros con chocolate from Chocolateria San Gines are a national treasure.

-Taste of America grocery store in Madrid
+Taste of America grocery store in Madrid.

 Taste of America grocery store in Madrid (did you think I was joking?).